streetsidesoftware/cspell/website/docs/installation.md

 ## Node

-CSpell requires Node JS to run.
-Most likely it is already install.
+CSpell requires Node.js to run.
+Most likely it is already installed.

 ### **Check the node version**